fabiosvaz/labs/k8s/deploy_first_app/README.md

 All the commands here will be executed in the manager node.

 For this first app deployment, we will be using the official kubernetes bootcamp app.
-To run the bootcamp app in out running k8s cluster, we can use 'kubectl run' command
+To run the bootcamp app in our running k8s cluster, we can use 'kubectl run' command

 ```
 kubectl run kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080